 New Strategies has worked with about 500 nonprofit organization executives over the past five years.
 The program was brought to Georgetown University in 2015 and has since brought more than 300 nonprofit executives from all over the country to campus to participate in the program.

-Nonprofits selected to participate by Georgetown receive sponsorship funding from these companies and foundations.
-Each sponsorship covers all program costs, including the forum and its related expenses as well as a subsequent year of online instruction, information, and support.
+Nonprofits selected to participate by Georgetown receive funding from these companies and foundations which covers all program costs, including the forum and its related expenses as well as a subsequent year of online instruction, information, and support.

 If you are a potential sponsor looking for more information, check our program brochure below and contact our co-director, Curt Weeden, at NewStrategies@georgetown.edu.